Canon 1D Mark II vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 1D Mark II and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the PEN-F does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.